 Pompeys Pillar National Monument is a rock formation located in south central Montana, United States.
 Designated a National Monument on January 17, 2001, and managed by the U.S. Bureau of Land Management, it consists of only, making it one of the smallest National Monuments in the U.S. It was previously designated a National Historic Landmark on July 25, 1965.
 The new Pompeys Pillar Interpretive Center opened in 2006.
 Exhibits in the 5,700-square foot center relate the journey of Captain William Clark and his detachment, including Sacagawea and her son Pomp, down the Yellowstone River Valley in 1806.The pillar itself stands 150 feet (45 m) above the Yellowstone River and consists of sandstone from the late Cretaceous Hell Creek Formation, 75 – 66 million years ago.
 The base of the pillar is approximately 1acre.The pillar features an abundance of Native American petroglyphs, as well as the signature of William Clark, co-leader of the Lewis and Clark Expedition.
-Clark's inscription is the only remaining physical evidence found along the route that was followed by the expedition.Using our custom trip planner, Pompeys Pillar attractions like Pompeys Pillar National Monument and other Pompeys Pillar attractions simple, and helps you make a travel plan personal to you.
+Clark's inscription is the only remaining physical evidence found along the route that was followed by the expedition.Our Pompeys Pillar trip itinerary maker makes visiting Pompeys Pillar National Monument and other Pompeys Pillar attractions simple, and helps you make a travel plan personal to you.

 Unable to display map at this time.
 Please try again later.